 In the Settings screen, go to the User Accounts tab.
 At the top of the user list, you’ll find the option to Require 2FA for ChurchTrac logins.
 Toggle this setting to Enabled to activate 2FA for all users.

 When logging in, you’ll be notified that the security settings for your ChurchTrac account require a verification code.
-This code will be sent to your user email address or via SMS, depending on the method you select.
+This code will be sent to your user email address, SMS, or through a voice call, depending on the method you select.
 The code will be sent to the email address or phone number associated with your user account.

 If you do not see the option for SMS, it is likely because you do not have a phone number entered into your user account.